arianneorpilla/jidoujisho/README.md

 **jidoujisho** is a video player, reading aid, dictionary and card creation toolkit with features specifically helpful for language learners.
 * 📖 Tap and drag selection of subtitles and paragraphs allows for **instant dictionary lookups**
 * 🃏 **Export flashcards to AnkiDroid**, complete with image and audio of the current context
-* 📺 **Watch videos from a variety of sources**: local device storage, YouTube or stream from your Plex/Kodi library or a direct URL
+* 📺 **Watch videos from a variety of sources**: local device storage, YouTube or stream from your Jellyfin library or a direct URL
 * 📚 Read books anywhere and offline, via an **embedded, self-hosted ッツ Ebook Reader**
 * 🖼️ Read and mine manga pre-processed with **Mokuro**, and export or crop the current image
 * 🎶 Get lyrics and easily make **dictionary lookups for the current playing song** in your music app